Three Core Values of Development

 Over the past decades, the definition and understanding of the term ‘development’ have dramatically changed.
 The three core values of development by Denis Goulet represent that change in how we define development.

-Traditionally, development was simply viewed as a rise in the gross national income of an economy.
-Alternatively, measures such as per capita income and gross national income were employed to measure the development of a nation or economy.
+Traditionally, development was only viewed as a rise in the gross national income of an economy.
+Therefore, measures such as per capita income and gross national income were employed to measure the development of a nation or economy.

 Goulet’s three core values of development